Coverage-Based Debloating for Java Bytecode: Introduction

-In order to further validate the relevance of trace-based debloat, we perform a second set of experiments with client projects that use the libraries that we debloated with \jdbl.
-This is the first time that the debloat results are evaluated with respect to actual usages (by clients) in addition to the validation modulo test suite.
-The result of our experiments show that \ChartSmall[q]{\nbCientDebloatNoCompError}{\nbStatCoveringClient} of the clients successfully compile, and \ChartSmall[q]{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} clients can successfully run their test suite, when using the debloated libraries.
+For the first time in the literature of software debloating, we assess the usability of the debloated libraries with respect to actual usages, by building client programs that declare a dependency towards these libraries.
+First, we check if the client program compiles correctly with the debloated library to assess binary compatibility.
+Then, we check if the program's test suite still passes.
+We evaluate the utility of coverage-based debloating with respect to \np{\nbStatCoveringClient} ~programs that have at least one direct reference to the debloated library in their source code.
+For \ShowPercentage{\nbClientDebloatNoTestFail}{\nbDynCoveringClient} of programs which test suite covers at least one class of the library the test suite passes with the debloated libraries.

-\jdbl is the first software tool to debloat Java bytecode that combines trace collection, bytecode removal, and build validation throughout the software build pipeline.
-Unlike existing Java debloat techniques \cite{Bruce2020,Jiang2016}, \jdbl exploits the diversity of bytecode coverage tools to collect very accurate and complete execution traces for debloat.
-Its automatable nature allows us to scale the debloat process to large and diverse software projects, without any additional configuration.
-We present the first debloating experiment that assesses the validity of bloated artifacts with respect to actual client usages.
-This paper makes the following contributions: \begin{itemize}[noitemsep] \item Trace-based debloat, a practical approach to debloat Java artifacts through the collection of execution traces during software build. \item An open-source tool, \jdbl, which automatically generates debloated versions of Java artifacts. \item The largest empirical study of software debloat powered by an original protocol and an experimental framework that automates the evaluation of \jdbl on \nbLibVersionStr libraries hosted on GitHub. \item A novel assessment of the impact of debloat for library clients, performed with \np{\nbClient} clients of the \nbLibPassTest libraries that \jdbl successfully debloats. \end{itemize}
+\jdbl is a Java debloating tool that combines diverse coverage data sources with bytecode removal transformations.
+It validates the debloating results throughout the whole software build pipeline.
+Unlike existing Java debloating techniques~\cite{Bruce2020,Jiang2016, Kalhauge2019, Tip2002, Soto2020}, our approach exploits the diversity of bytecode coverage tools to collect complete coverage information through the whole dependency tree.
+The complete automation of the debloating procedure and our more reliable approach for collecting usage information allows us to evaluate \jdbl on the largest debloating dataset up to date.
+Moreover, this is the first work in the debloating literature that assesses the utility of the debloated libraries with respect to their clients.
+In summary, the contributions of this paper are the following: \begin{itemize}[noitemsep] \item A practical, automated bytecode debloating approach for Java artifacts based on the collection of complete coverage information from multiple sources. \item An open-source tool, \jdbl, which executes throughout the \mv build pipeline and automatically generates debloated versions of Java artifacts. \item The largest empirical study on software debloating performed with \nbLibPassTestNum ~debloated libraries, and investigated code reduction at three granularity levels. \item The first assessment of the impact of debloated third-party libraries on their clients, with \np{\nbStatCoveringClient} clients of the libraries that \jdbl successfully debloats. \end{itemize}